 It’s no secret that optimizing for mobile search is more important than ever (especially with Google’s switch to mobile-first indexing).

-Mobile-friendliness issues: Google prefers mobile-friendly sites in its mobile search results.
-If mobile traffic remains static (even as your overall traffic increases), it might indicate issues with mobile friendliness.
+Mobile-Friendliness Issues: Google prefers mobile-friendly sites in its mobile search results.
+If mobile traffic remains static (even as overall traffic increases), it might indicate issues with mobile friendliness.

 How to Track Mobile Performance

 There are two key SEO metrics to track here: mobile traffic and mobile rankings.
-Here’s how to do it on AgencyAnalytics:
+Here’s how to do it with AgencyAnalytics:

 1. To track mobile traffic, go to Analytics > Audience > Devices.
 This will show the total traffic from different devices as well as goal completions from mobile, desktops, and tablets.